leo-leesco/fun/README.md

 The mid-term exam will take place on **03/12/2024**.

+The deadline for the programming project is **28/02/2025**.

 The final exam will take place on **11/03/2025**.

+The coefficients are:

++ **either** mid-term exam: 3 and final exam: 4
+  **or** mid-term exam: 4 and final exam: 3
+  (whichever is more advantageous for each student);
++ programming project: 3.

+Thus, the sum of the coefficients is 10.

 The exam takes place
 in the usual room and at the usual time,